TIEMC-RBC

 Between 2002 and 2012, Kenneth Charles Fowler used a Royal Bank of Canada account held in the name of The Investment Exchange Mortgage Company (TIEMC) to process monetary transactions in a ponzi-type scheme.

-Mr. Fowler solicited subscriptions for the purchase of shares in TIEMC, totalling approximately $27,000,000 and then used those funds for his personal benefit.
+Mr. Fowler solicited subscriptions for the purchase of shares in TIEMC, totaling approximately $27,000,000 and then used those funds for his personal benefit.

 Fowler pleaded guilty to charges including fraud in 2017.